vene/vene.github.io/content/pages/index.md

 # Research

 You can take a look at the list of my [publications](papers.html).
-The materials for [talks](talks.html) that I've had the honour of giving are also available.
+The materials for [talks](talks.html) that I've had the honor of giving are also available.

 # Areas of interest